 These people ask personal questions that are not acceptable to ask a stranger and they seem to lack basic civic manners.
 Their worst trait, in my humble opinion, is trying to flatter you in order to make you give them your money.
 An NGO rep once asked me if I was North Indian.
 When I said no, he appeared to be surprised and proceeded to ask if I was a Malayali.
 Again, I said no and he responded, “Really?
 But you don’t look Tamil at all.
 I thought you were North Indian.”

 In case you are wondering why I was annoyed, there is a general misconception that all Tamil people have dark skin.
-Also, there is the society’s idea that fair skin is beautiful and dark skin is not.
+Also, there is society’s idea that fair skin is beautiful and dark skin is not.
 Combining these two thought processes, some marketing idiots think that saying I don’t look Tamil will subtly hint that they think I’m beautiful and I will be persuaded to buy whatever crap they try to sell me.
-While the NGO guy thought he was complimenting me, I was actually wondering how he hoped to enrol me in his cause when he just indirectly insulted my race.
+While the NGO guy thought he was complimenting me, I was actually wondering how he hoped to enrol me in his cause when he just indirectly insulted my ethnicity.

 These annoying encounters make me see NGO representatives as holding a marketing campaign that they want me to consume.
 Just like the way a product is advertised and people are brainwashed to buy it, NGOs seem to market a cause and brainwash me into getting involved with them.
 While I can say no to a product and walk away without a second thought, saying no to a good cause, even if I don’t know whether it is legitimate, makes me feel bad about myself as a person and I cannot stop thinking about it for a few days.
 For these reasons, I cannot bring myself to think of NGOs as completely 100% humane.